miland3r/caffeine8/README.md

 ## Overview

 Caffeine8 is a Linux utility designed to prevent the screen saver from activating when you're away from your computer.
-It uses the X11 window system to display a simple UI and simulates user activity using the `qdbus` command.
+It integrates with Wayland or X11 (including Xorg and XLibre) to display a simple UI and simulates user activity using the `qdbus` command.

 ## Features